-Employee theft is considered the most serious crime affecting businesses, with losses estimated in the hundreds of billions of dollars.
-While most employees are honest, there are employees who will steal and it is unlikely that losses from such employees can be eliminated completely.
-The following is a list of the Seven Most Common Employee Scams courtesy of eHow.com:
+Employee theft is considered one of the most serious crime affecting businesses with losses estimated in the hundreds of billions of dollars.
+While most employees are trustworthy, there are employees who will steal if given the chance.
+The following is a list of the seven most common employee scams (courtesy of eHow.com):

 - Receipt Forging – employee rings the customer and collects the money, then voids the sale and re-rings for a lesser amount or cheaper product and pockets the difference.

 - Hiding Receipts – employee simply takes the receipt and keeps the money.

 - Pocketing Loose Change – employee pockets petty cash or other small amounts of cash.
 This adds up when it's done regularly.